magnusnissel/ARMCHAIR/README.md

       * fake_useragent (optional)

 All modules except "justExt" and "fake_useragent" are included in the "Anaconda Python distribution".
 The justExt module will soon be optional, but is required if you desire automated boilerplate removal and XML conversion.

+## Citation ##
+If you end up using ARMCHAIR for published research, I would appreciate a reference along the lines of

+Nissel, Magnus.
+2016.
+ARMCHAIR Automated Monitor Corpus Helper And Information Reporter.
+Software (GPL). https://github.com/magnusnissel/ARMCHAIR